-Any point $x \in \STAB(G)$ describes a feasible solution of the convex program \eqref{def-H}.
+Any point $x \in \STAB(G)$ describes a feasible solution of the convex program defined in the right-hand side of \eqref{def-H}.
 The {\sl entropy\/} of $x$ is the value of the objective function of that program with respect to $x$, which we denote by $\ent(x)$.

 For any given poset $P$, we consider two graphs: the {\sl comparability graph\/} $G(P)$ and the {\sl incomparability graph\/} $\bar{G}(P)$.
 The vertex set of $G(P)$ is the ground set of $P$ and two distinct vertices $v$ and $w$ are adjacent in $G(P)$ whenever they are comparable in $P$.
 The incomparability graph $\bar{G}(P)$ is simply the complement of $G(P)$.
 Following K\&K, we denote by $H(P)$ the entropy of $G(P)$ and by $H(\bar{P})$ the entropy of $\bar{G}(P)$.